-By 1630 (probably earlier) a fishing settlement near the site of the present city of Portsmouth New Hampshire, commenced the first manufacture of salt in the northern colonies.
+The book, Annals of Portsmouth states that a salt works was erected by the servants of David Thompson in 1623.
+In fact, salt was provided by Mr. Thompson to Captain Miles Standish to help the struggling Massachusetts Bay Colony settlers.
+This fishing settlement near the site of the present city of Portsmouth New Hampshire, commenced the first manufacture of salt in the northern colonies.
 It was located at the mouth of Piscataqua River on its southern bank.
 That area of New Hampshire, after all, was originally settled in order to promote the fur trade and fisheries.
 Salt was an essential ingredient for both.

 About 1626 salt-making was attempted in Plymouth MA, and a salt-maker from England was employed, but his first attempt failed.
+In 1638 John Winthrop was authorized to build a salt works at “RyallSide” (now Beverly Massachusetts), which he did.
 During the American Revolution, a major problem for the American colonists was breaking or getting around the British blockage on imports of European and Caribbean salt.

 It has been written that Captain Sam Haley (1727-1811) found four bars of silver among the rocks on the Isles of Shoals.
 With this money he reportedly erected a salt works, built a rope walk and set up a windmill on Smutty Nose, earlier known as Haley’s Island.